-The Irish Red Cross have developed specialist search and rescue teams to assist people missing, injured or in other difficulty on mountains and lakes.
+The Irish Red Cross has developed specialist search and rescue teams to assist people missing, injured, or in other difficulties on mountains and lakes.

 The Irish Red Cross has two lifeboats serving Lough Corrib and Lough Mask.
 Our D-class lifeboat and Rigid Inflatable Boat (RIB) are manned entirely by volunteers and are an invaluable auxiliary to the local emergency services.

 Irish Red Cross volunteers are regularly asked to assist other services in major lowland searches for missing people.